mwhelan/mwhelan.github.io/Snow/_posts/2014-07-09-deleting-nested-node-modules-folders.md

 Fortunately, the fix is pretty simple.
 <!--excerpt-->

-Just install [RoboCopy](http://technet.microsoft.com/en-us/library/cc733145.aspx) and use the mirror flag.
+First, you need to install [RoboCopy](http://technet.microsoft.com/en-us/library/cc733145.aspx).
 If you are on Windows 8, I suggest you use the version from the [Windows Server 2003 resource kit](http://www.microsoft.com/en-us/download/details.aspx?id=17657) as there appear to be [issues](http://www.matrix44.net/blog/?p=1355) with the Windows 8 version.
-This mirrors an empty directory to the problematic `node_modules` folder, which you can then delete in the normal way.
+Create an empty directory and use the RoboCopy mirror flag to mirror the empty directory to the problematic `node_modules` folder.
+You can then delete the empty directory in the normal way.
 Cunningly, deleting the mirrored directory also deletes the `node_modules` directory.

+	robocopy new_empty_directory node_modules /MIR

 Credit to [toby1kenobi](http://toby1kenobi.com/2014/04/how-to-delete-the-node_modules-folder-when-windows-complains-that-file-or-path-names-are-too-long/) for this clever solution!